 Summer parties aren’t complete without Jell-O shots!
 We also love serving these at pool parties because there’s no time for them to heat up or water down like a classic cocktail.
 I also love the vibe that the hues give off with the garnishes.
 We are using a combo of berry jello powder with blue curacao for the mesmerizing color.

 If you are browsing for more classic jello shots for your next summer party, consider pina colada jello shots.
 They taste just like the traditional cocktails, but in a cute little glass.
-Peach jello shots are garnished with a candy peach ring and orange creamsicle jello shots have that nostalgic flavor.
+Cherry Coke jello shots are garnished with a maraschino cherry and orange creamsicle jello shots have that nostalgic flavor.
 Warmer weather also means smoked chicken leg quarters, grilled trout and grilled shrimp skewers as our main course and peach pretzel salad or a raspberry trifle for our dessert.
 The perfect way to end the day!

 - berry blue jell-o mix – our gelatin base with the bright blue color!